 Here’s Jacob’s geeky view…

 What is the Wifi speed like in Yangon?
 The WiFi speed in Yangon is reliable and quite fast, despite what many other online posts say.
 Since 2016 it’s gotten way better.
 You can do your emails, upload photos, stream videos and do general browsing.
-This said we did have issues on single file downloads (50mb+) such as zips and anything that you sync, such as Spotify Music.
+This said we did have issues with single file downloads (50mb+) such as zips and anything that you sync, such as Spotify Music.

 We stayed at Backpacker Bed & Breakfast and it was very fast (1.5Mbps download and 1Mbps upload).
 The small handful of restaurants & cafes geared towards tourists, generally have reliable WiFi too.

 You can get a sim card with a 4G connection (use Ooredoo carrier) and that costs US$1.20 for the sim and data is $3 for 1GB or $6 for 2.7GB.
-Head into the Ooredoo store for them to set it up for you & bring your passport (or picture of it) for registration.
+Head to the Ooredoo store for them to set it up for you & bring your passport (or picture of it) for registration.

-Wifi Speed in Bagan: The WiFi speed in Bagan is workable, especially during the day but come 7pm it really slows down to a crawl.
-We found ‘Weatherspoons’ restaurant cafe to have a solid internet connection, with power points and good food.
+Wifi Speed in Bagan: The WiFi speed in Bagan is workable, especially during the day but come 7 pm it really slows down to a crawl.
+We found ‘Wetherspoons’ restaurant cafe to have a solid internet connection, with power points and good food.

 Wifi Speed in Inle Lake: As for Inle Lake, it’s terrible at best and we recommend a sim card for hot-spotting in that area.

 Yangon was one fascinating city and we’re glad we were able to experience it before an influx of tourists.
 We fell in love with the people of Myanmar immediately, so we were very excited to head North towards Bagan and Inle Lake for our trek!
 Two incredibly beautiful places that shouldn’t be missed on any trip to Myanmar!